 This course covers specific topics in Political Science, which vary from one semester to the next.
-Examples of possible topics include, but are not limited to, Technology and World Politics, The Geo-Politics of Energy/Environment, Global Terrorism, and the Politics of Global Narcotics.
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C. Examples of possible topics include, but are not limited to, Technology and World Politics, The Geo-Politics of Energy/Environment, Global Terrorism, and the Politics of Global Narcotics.
 Students may take the course twice when a different topic is covered.
 The course is open to upper-level majors and minors or by permission of the instructor.